olvior/bloodthief_autosplitter/README.md

 python -m pip install Pillow numpy mss aiohttp pynput
 ```

-Then simply download a zip of the code, extract it, and run `main.py`
+Then simply download a zip of the code and extract it.

 ## Usage

+You should run `main.py` in the terminal.

+To do this, open the command prompt/terminal.

+Then enter `cd Downloads` to enter the downloads folder.

+Then enter `cd ` with the name of the extracted code.

+Then enter `python main.py` to run it.

 When after you run `main.py` you should connect livesplitone and it should work.